• Home

 Keeping in the Fridge

-You can keep cooked samosas in the fridge for 3 to 4 days in a container that doesn’t let air in.
-Put it back in the oven or air fryer at 350°F for 5 to 8 minutes to make it crispy again.
+You can keep cooked samosas in the fridge for 3 days in an airtight container; don’t let air in.
+Don’t put it back in the oven or air fryer at 350°F for 5 to 8 minutes to make it crispy again.
 The microwave works, but it makes them soft.

 Sweet Potato Samosas: Use sweet potatoes instead of regular potatoes to make the filling a little sweeter and more colorful.